What Is a Personal Injury Settlement?

 What Are the Different Damage Types To Consider?

 You must know which damages you may qualify for when determining a fair settlement amount.
 Damages are either special damages, sometimes referred to as “economic,” or general damages, sometimes known as “non-economic damages”.
-Examples of special damages include lost wages, medical treatment compensation, property damage and lost income opportunity.
-General damages examples are loss of enjoyment of life, pain and suffering, disfigurement and loss of companionship.
+Examples of special damages include lost wages, medical treatment compensation, property damage, and lost income opportunities.
+General damages examples are loss of enjoyment of life, pain and suffering, disfigurement, and loss of companionship.

-Medical treatment compensation requires special focus in personal injury cases.
+Medical treatment compensation requires a special focus on personal injury cases.
 For one thing, you must consider reimbursement for medical bills you paid out of pocket already and future medical treatment.
-If you use your own health insurance policy for your personal injury treatment, your coverage provider may put a lien on your settlement for the amount it already covered.
+If you use your health insurance policy for your personal injury treatment, your coverage provider may put a lien on your settlement for the amount it already covers.

 Do You Have to Accept Any Personal Injury Settlement Offer?